WRITE YOUR STORY

-Remember, your story will reach thousands more people by being posted both here and on the Living Kidney Donor Search Facebook page.
-The Facebook page is also the place where important information about this site is announced.
+The Living Kidney Donor Search Facebook page is the place where important information about this site is announced.
 If you haven't already done so, you can join the LKDS Facebook page by clicking HERE right now.

 Go to Step 2: Story Checklist